What is the Cup Fashion Students are Using?

 When the pink color was released at Target for Valentine’s Day, people were so eager to get their hands on the limited edition Stanley Cup that they camped outside the stores overnight, ensuring they would be among the first to purchase the coveted item.
 This remarkable enthusiasm further solidified the Stanley Cup as a functional accessory and a fashion statement.

-The reach of this takeover extends the fashion industry and over the globe, as Stanley makes its debut on the runway at Australian Fashion Week.
+The reach of this takeover extends to the fashion industry and over the globe, as Stanley makes its debut on the runway at Australian Fashion Week.
 As one of the sponsors of the event, the iconic cup showcases how it fits seamlessly into fashion in a very different way than what is typically expected.
-The 110-year-old brand goes as far as having launched their first-ever clothing collection in early 2024 to match their famed tumblers.
+The 110-year-old brand goes as far as having launched its first-ever clothing collection in early 2024 to match its famed tumblers.

 The Stanley Cup phenomenon is a compelling case study of brand positioning that can inspire fashion business majors, highlighting the importance of branding, marketing, and consumer psychology in building a successful fashion brand.
 By understanding the principles behind the Stanley Cup’s rise to prominence, students can gain valuable insights into how to create and grow their fashion businesses in Miami and beyond.